7 Areas of Life to Set Goals in to Balance Your Life

 It’s up to each individual to determine how much attention they need to give to each area based on their specific needs and goals.

-You might also like: 33 goals women should have for a better quality of life
+You might also like: 33 Goals Women Should Set for a Better Quality of Life

 The ABCs of goal achievement and goal-setting areas of life